Anastasia Levitin, PhDResearch Assistant Professor; Program Director, MBS in Pharmaceutical Discovery and Development

 Infection and Immunity, Antibiotic Resistance, Development of High-Throughput Screening Assays, Genetics, Microbiology, Molecular Biology and Biochemistry

 Dr. Levitin received her undergraduate degree in Biochemistry and her PhD in Biotechnology at Concordia University, Montreal, Canada.
 She then worked on identifying new treatment options for patients suffering from Candida infections at the Biotechnology Research Institute - National Research Council of Canada.
 She conducted her postdoctoral studies at McGill University Medical School and at Stanford University School of Medicine.

 Dr. Levitin is interested in studying host immune response to bacterial / fungal infections, and in developing vaccines for prevention of microbial infections.
 She is also interested in defining biomarkers for rapid detection of microbial infections and autoimmune diseases.

 Students will be exposed to the conceptual foundations of biotechnology and the role played by discoveries and applications of molecular biology principles in advancing biotechnology horizons.
 This is a case-based course in which students will read landmark original papers and patents that shaped biotechnology, and discuss these in the class.

-This course will focus on the opportunities presented by the growing contribution of human evolutionary and population genetics, and of human genomic information and technologies to interdisciplinary approaches in the study of variable responses of humans to drugs and toxic agents, and how research may benefit the individual.
+We will focus on the opportunities presented by the growing contribution of human evolutionary and population genetics, and of human genomic information and technologies to interdisciplinary approaches in the study of variable responses of humans to drugs and toxic agents, and how research may benefit the individual.
 The course will provide an in depth analysis of salient examples where genetic thinking has impacted pharmacological sciences, including issues on genetic variability in biochemistry and physiology of drug action, drug uptake and metabolism; the opportunities for discovery and design of new therapeutic agents.
 While a small section of the course will cover issues in personalizing medicine, understanding and managing adverse drug reactions, ethical, legal, regulatory and social consequences of genetics applied to medicines, the major part of the course will consist of in-depth studies of the primary literature on pharmacogenetics and genomics.
 The course will aim to make students aware of the interdisciplinary research effort in human genetics and pharmacogenetics, which are poised to revolutionize drug development and therapeutic management.